History of the SAT: 2016: Redesign of the SAT (notably including a return to a 1600 point scale)

-2019 introduction and abandonment of the 'Adversity Score' and launching of 'Landscape'
+2019: Introduction and abandonment of the "Adversity Score" and launch of "Landscape"

 In May 2019, the College Board announced that it would calculate each SAT taker's "Adversity Score" using factors such as the proportion of students in a school district receiving free or subsidized lunch or the level of crime in that neighborhood.
 The higher the score, the more adversity the student faced.
-However, this triggered a strong backlash from the general public as people were skeptical of how complex information can be conveyed with a single number and were concerned that it might be politically weaponized.
-The College Board thus abandoned the Adversity Score and instead created a new tool called 'Landscape' to provide the same sort of details to admissions officers using government information but without calculating a score.
+However, this triggered a backlash from the general public as people were skeptical of how complex information could be conveyed with a single number and were concerned that it might be politically weaponized.
+The College Board abandoned the Adversity Score in August 2019 and created a new tool called "Landscape" to provide the same sort of details to admissions officers using government information but without calculating a score.

-20202021: Discontinuation of the SAT essay and the impact of COVID-19
+20202021: Discontinuation of SAT essay and SAT II tests and the impact of COVID-19

 In the wake of the COVID-19 pandemic, which made administering and taking the tests difficult, on January 19, 2021, the College Board announced plans to discontinue the optional SAT essay following the June 2021 administration.
-Although the SAT essay was discontinued by the start of the 2021-22 school year for national administrations, the essay continues to be administered in some states as a part of their state-wide SAT school-day testing programs.
+Although the SAT essay was discontinued by the start of the 2021–22 school year for national administrations, the essay continues to be administered in some states as a part of their state-wide SAT school-day testing programs.

 While some administrations of the SAT were canceled during the pandemic, others continued with precautionary measures such as requirements of temperature checks, enhanced ventilation, higher ceilings, physical distancing, and face masks.
 The College Board also announced the immediate discontinuation of the SAT Subject Tests in the United States, and the same internationally after the June 2021 administration.